udexon/Phoshell/README.md

 Use ChatMessage text input to create new UI elements, debugging facilities, build Embedded IDE etc.

+:: convert - bulleted headings to # headings when finished

+4. Phoshell projects as large scale software engineering projects
+  - How many people?
+How long will it take to start contributing to Jitsi-Meet or similar projects?

+Consider N the number of programmers who have one hour free time every day.
+They could have write something to create AR Conferencing app.
+But due to time required to learn entry level knowledge (TELK), this number is greatly reduced.
+If we reduce TELK, then N increases.

+In the least Phoshell improve documentation and reduce TELK.

-11. Phoshell is source compatible with the host Programming Language and framework.
+- Phoshell is source compatible with the host Programming Language and framework.

 Give examples and explain.
 Examples show: